Skip to Main Content

 Some patients are seen by specialists at St. Jude for complex medical problems during or after they finish treatment.
 Examples of specialists include neurology, endocrinology, nephrology, or cardiology.
 This care might include monitoring lab work or prescribing medications or medical equipment.
 In time, your visits to St. Jude will become less frequent and treatment for chronic conditions should move to a specialist or primary care provider in your community.

-Once your medical team has decided the time is right, they will ask you to find a local provider and schedule a visit to see them within a certain time.
-The goal is to transition ongoing specialty care within 3 years of completing St. Jude treatment or transplant.
+Once your medical team has decided the time is right, they will ask you to find a local provider and pharmacy.
+The goal is to transition ongoing specialty care and medicine within 3 years of completing St. Jude treatment or transplant.

 Common questions about health care transition